Clonmel Commercials and Moyle Rovers draw in South Tipp SFC final

 CLONMEL COMMERCIALS 0-8 :: 0-8 MOYLE ROVERS

 And still the saga continues!
-Carried over from 2017 into the new year, the Clonmel Oil South Senior Football Championship still remains to be decided after Clonmel Commercials and Moyle Rovers played out an entertaining and exciting decider at Clonmel Sportsfield this afternoon.
+Carried over from 2017 into the new year, the Clonmel Oil South Senior Football Championship still remains to be decided after Clonmel Commercials and Moyle Rovers played out an entertaining and exciting decider at Clonmel Sportsfield on Sunday afternoon.

 At the end of the day it will be the Powerstown/Lisronagh side who will probably feel the more disappointed with the result as over the 80 minutes they kicked no less than 13 wides, some of them from very scoreable positions.
 And with Clonmel Commercials missing the likes of Michael Quinlivan and Seamus Kennedy, because of injury and hurling commitments respectively, will Rovers ever get a better chance of defeating the town side in a competition of real importance?